alinanila/uwb_app/README.md

 ## Known Issues

 - The tag may time-out and stop ranging with the anchors after about 5 minutes.
 Power cycle the tag for a temporary fix.
 Cause is as of yet undetermined.
+- When all the anchors are powered on, they run fine, but if an anchor is then turned off and powered on again, while other anchors remain on, another instance of `uwb-agent` will begin to run alongside the original one on that anchor.
+This is annoying, but can be fixed by power cycling all the anchors, so that they are all 'starting fresh'.
+Not a robust fix, but works.
+Cause is as of yet undetermined.
 - The tag draws a very small current (~0.05 A maximum spike when polling with anchors first begins).
 If powering it with a regular power bank via USB, the power bank may automatically turn off after a short period of time.
 Restart the power bank/power cycle the tag for a temporary fix.
 - Errors in anchor calibration can be on the scale of 1 m.
 This is likely due to the current localisation process, which performs no filtering on the tag position.
 - Tag position jumps a large amount between readings, see above.